 Dr. Thatcher holds the Milton F. Stauffer Professorship in the Department of Management Information Systems at the Fox School of Business of Temple University.
 He also holds faculty appointments at the Technical University of Munich, the Information Technology University-Copenhagen, and Hong Kong Polytechnic University.

 Jason studies individual decision-making, strategic alignment, and workforce issues as they relate to the effective and secure application of information technologies in organizations.
 His more recent projects direct attention to cybersecurity and social media.

 Jason’s work appears in journals such as MIS Quarterly, Information Systems Research, Journal of Applied Psychology, and other outlets.
-Jason has published (or forthcoming) 20 papers in Financial Times 50 listed journals (about once a year) since earning his Ph.D.
-He has published (or conditionally accepted) 10 papers in MIS Quarterly, placing him in the top 35 or so active researchers in the Information Systems discipline.
+Jason has published (or forthcoming) papers in Financial Times 50 listed journals about once a year since earning his Ph.D.
+He appears on the MIS Quarterly’s most prolific authors list.
+Jason has published (or conditionally accepted) 12 papers in MIS Quarterly, placing him in the top 35 or so active researchers in the Information Systems discipline.

 Jason maintains an active research agenda.
 According to AISResearchRankings.org, he was ranked the most productive author on the AIS Senior Scholars list in 2014 and 2020 as well as the most productive scholar in Information Systems between 2018 and 2020.
 Since earning his Ph.D. in 2002, he is ranked the 12th most productive scholar out of 9,000+ active researchers in his discipline.
 According to GoogleScholar, Jason’s work has been cited more than 10000+ times.